6 Great Tank Mates for Fire Eels (Compatibility Guide 2023)

 Water Parameters

-These easy parameters mean you can add plenty of other tank mates to the aquarium and focus some of the finer details around their needs because it won’t affect your Fire Eel.
+You can add plenty of other tank mates to the aquarium and focus some finer details around their needs because it won’t affect your Fire Eel.

 Size

-The average Fire Eel will reach 3.3 feet in length, which is no joke for an aquarium fish!
+The average Fire Eel will reach 3.3 feet in length, which is impressive for an aquarium fish!
 Therefore, you need a minimum tank size of 80 gallons to accommodate this beautiful fish.

 Keep in mind that if you’re adding more fish, you’ll need to get an even larger tank, which can quickly drive up your costs.